Kilonova24/Novafield/README.md

 # Preamble

-This modlist is a comprehensive overhaul focused on depth, balance, and immersion.
-Combat is redesigned to reward tactical decision-making, positioning, and thoughtful loadout choices, moving away from vanilla’s bullet-sponge encounters.
+This modlist is a comprehensive overhaul focused on immersion and fun.
+Combat is redesigned to reward tactical decision-making and thoughtful loadout choices, moving away from vanilla’s bullet-sponge encounters.
 Ship combat is fully rebalanced so each weapon type has clear strengths and weaknesses, while faster ships across the board create more dynamic and decisive space engagements.

-Beyond combat, the collection expands the universe with new weapons, ship parts, quests, and quest expansions, alongside reworked audio and companions that feel more reactive and alive.
-Extensive custom patching ensures a cohesive and well-integrated experience across all included mods.

-Novafield is a stable modlist that currently utilizes over 500 mods.
-Below are the mods that form the foundation of the modlist.
+Below are the mods that form the foundation of the collection.

 # Modlist